Skip to main content

 3. If not purchased, it renders nothing.

-Re-rank results based on purchase date (optional)
+Optional: re-rank results based on purchase date

 To prioritize purchased items in the search results, you can implement a custom sorting function.
 This step can enhance the user experience by bringing previously purchased items to the top of the results.
+Implement a custom sorting function:

 function sortItemsByPurchaseDate(items, purchaseDateByObjectID) {